 Student Signature Date

+Field Instance Cinnet Inc D-+-

 Field Instructor Signature Date

 Task Supervisor Signature (if applicable) Date

+Field Feedballining Cinnelans D-t-

 Field Faculty Liaison Signature Date

 AREA OF SPECIALIZED PRACTICE LEARNING CONTRACT

 The field practicum provides an educational experience leading to the achievement of 9 competencies necessary for effective social work practice.
 Below is a list of each competency followed by the behaviors that demonstrate that competency including specialized behaviors.
 For each competency and subsequent behavior, the student and agency field instructor work together to identify activities are relevant and appropriate in that agency setting.
 In addition to selecting the learning activities, identify the specific methods or tasks that will be used to ensure that the student has successfully demonstrated their ability to complete the learning activity.
 This learning contract serves as a guideline for final evaluations.